open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 The heatmap makes it easy to:

-* Identify which regions of the probe are recording active neurons
+* Identify which regions of the probe are most active
 * Compare activity levels across different banks or shanks
 * Make informed decisions about electrode site selection